LazerCube/godot-multiplayer/README.md

-# Godot 4 Multiplayer (Authoritative Server) Demo + Single Player 3D Character Controller.
+# Godot 4 Multiplayer (Authoritative Server) Demo + Single Player 3D Character Controller

-This demo project showcases multiplayer gaming using Godot 4 and .NET 6, featuring an authoritative server and a single player character controller.
-The single player character controller is based on the [Open 3D mannequin](https://github.com/GDQuest/godot-3d-mannequin) by GDQuest updated to Godot 4 and .NET 6.
-The multiplayer demo is based on [Open Source Shooter](https://git.join-striked.com/striked-gaming/open-source-shooter) upgraded to Godot 4, .NET 6 and heavily modified.
+This project demonstrates a authoritative multiplayer setup and a single-player character controller using the latest version of Godot 4 and .NET 6.

 I don't intend to continue work on this project since I've moved on to other things.
 But, I've published it in case someone else might find it useful.

 **Note**: This project was developed for Godot Beta 2.0 and may not be compatible with later versions of Godot 4.

-## Network Features
+## Multiplayer Features

 - Client-side prediction of player entities
 - Client-side interpolation of remote entities